 Details such as terms of reference powers functions meetings membership ofcommittee attendance of directors etc. are dealt with in Corporate Governance Reportforming part of this Annual report.

-Board has accepted all recommendations made by the Audit and Risk Management Committeeduring the year.
+Board has accepted all recommendations made by the Audit Committee during the year.

-DETAILS OF DIRECTORS AND KEY MANAGERIAL PERSONNEL a) Inductions
+20. DETAILS OF DIRECTORS AND KEY MANAGERIAL PERSONNEL

-Mr. K N Umesh Whole time director and Dr. Raghottam Akamanchi Non-Executive Directorretire by rotation and being eligible offer themselves for reappointment.
-The Boardrecommends their appointment.
+Mr. K N Umesh Whole-time Director and Mr. Raghottam Akamanchi Non-Executive Directorof the Company retire by rotation owing to their tenure being the longest amongstretiring directors and being eligible offer themselves for reappointment.
+The Boardrecommends their re-appointment.

 KEY MANAGERIAL PERSONNEL